How does the BER Rate Tracker work?

 Exchange rates are volatile and can move considerably on a daily basis.
-Setting up FX Alerts will help you decide the best time to make a foreign exchange transaction.
+Setting up FX Alerts via the BER Rate Tracker will help you decide the best time to make a foreign exchange transaction.

-These daily alerts can notify you either when an interbank exchange rate makes a significant UP or DOWN move or when a rate reaches a HIGH or LOW for periods up to 90 days.
+These daily Rate Tracker emails can alert you either when an exchange rate that is important to you makes a significant UP▲ or DOWN▼ move or when a rate reaches a HIGH▲ or LOW▼ for periods up to 90 days.

 How are they different to most FX Alerts?

-Rather than requiring you to set a target rate, our rate alerts are 'Smart' in that they notify you when something important happens to your currency rate.
+Rather than requiring you to set a target rate, our Rate Tracker is 'Smart' in that it notifies you when something important happens to your currency rate.
 We check for daily high/lows and changes (up/down) over a range of periods up to 90 days rather than requiring you to set target rates.

 This means that the alerts can work for you continually as exchange rates progress over time without you needing to continually update a target rate.

-Why alerts for only the last 90 days?
+Why track rates for only the last 90 days?

 When comparing exchange rates trends for transfers or currency exchange the recent 90 days can be the most important period to consider.
 Looking at longer time periods may be interesting from a trading perspective, however our users generally have a more immediate time frame for their FX transactions.